h3mantD/ip-kit/README.md

 ## Caveats and Design Decisions

 - **BigInt Usage**: All IP math uses BigInt to avoid floating-point precision issues with large IPv6 addresses.
+See our [IP Calculations Guide](./docs/IP_CALCULATIONS.md) for detailed explanations.
 - **Lazy Iterators**: Methods like `hosts()`, `subnets()`, and `ips()` return generators to handle large ranges efficiently without memory issues.
 - **IPv4 /31 and /32 Handling**: For point-to-point links (/31) and single-host (/32), `hosts()` includes all addresses by default.
 Use `{ includeEdges: false }` to exclude network/broadcast.
 - **IPv6 Edge Inclusion**: IPv6 ranges always include network and broadcast addresses in iterations, as there's no traditional broadcast concept.